install antivirus on raspberry pi

 Download now

-The mining malware I mentioned earlier targeted those devices in particular, too, as it’s very easy to get into them and change code.
+The mining malware I mentioned earlier targeted those default installations in particular, as it was very easy to get into them and change code.
 Changing the default username and password is already a great start to secure your Raspberry Pi computer.

-One of the most common uses for Raspberry Pi is running it as a Kodi media center.
+A popular use of the Raspberry Pi is running it as a Kodi media center.
 You can watch videos, listen to music, read the news, etc., but the risk comes from installing add-ons carrying malware.
 If you don’t use an antivirus on your device, it wouldn’t be the smartest move to install Kodi add-ons.

-There are other risks when running Kodi media center, but you can solve every issue simply by installing an antivirus.
-By the way, using a VPN on Kodi (as explained here) is also a great idea to protect your data and bypass countries limitations.
+There are other risks when running the Kodi media center, but you can prevent most of them simply by installing an antivirus.
+By the way, using a VPN on Kodi (as explained here) is also a great idea to protect your data and bypass country limitations.

 If you are using Raspberry Pi as a web server, you’ll be exposed to various attacks, especially if you’re running WordPress.
 Its popularity warrants frequent hacker attacks.
 Regular updates and antivirus will protect you nicely, though, even better than it would on Windows systems.